-Special medication, special services such as nursing care, x-ray examination, special laboratory tests, and referrals to specialists will be paid for by the student.
+Special medication, special services, X-ray examinations, special laboratory tests, fees to private physicians, and hospital room and board charges will be paid for by the student.

 4. Student Insurance Plan: A health insurance plan has been adopted by the University for all students.
 Students adequately protected by other insurance or who, for other reasons, do not wish to be enrolled in this plan must sign a waiver before September 30 of the year concerned.
 Otherwise, coverage is automatically provided.
 Married students desiring to insure their families must apply for dependent coverage.